 Examine Traditional Policies

-Disability scholar Linda Feldmeier White argues that traditional academic accommodations often arise from limitations in standard methods of teaching.
-For example, students with disabilities may need extended test time, so educators could question the concept of timed testing.
-Requests for accommodations, official or not, signal spaces for stronger pedagogical design and require us to create multiple ways of completing an assignment.
+Many of the challenges students face in higher education stem not from disability itself, but from rigid instructional design.
+Scholar Linda Feldmeier White argues that traditional academic accommodations often arise from limitations in standard teaching methods.
+For example, students with disabilities may need extended test time, which could prompt educators to reevaluate the length of time on an assignment or even the concept of timed testing.
+Requests for accommodations, official or not, signal spaces for stronger pedagogical design by revealing where current practices might fall short.

 Begin with an Inclusive Learning Statement